Software-Cakes/Project-Princess-010/README.md

     </tr>
   </tbody>
 </table>
 NOTE: The 5XP reward for incapacitation only applies when the second crew member successfully solos the mission to completion.
-If the mission fails for any reason, no XP is awarded to either crew member.
+If the mission fails for any reason, no XP is awarded to either crew member. <br>

 A crew member’s level increases by the following formula: